-Our engineers have painstakingly created a DSP controller for these monitors that lets you tailor the sound to your particular environment.
-The DSP settings provide precision adjustments that optimise the monitors for their position and mounting within the listening space.
+Dynaudio engineers have painstakingly created a DSP controller for these speakers that lets you tailor the sound to your particular environment.
+The DSP settings provide precision adjustments that optimize the speakers for the listening space.

-The sound balance, or tilt filter, represents a refined way to affect the overall tone of the monitor (not applicable for the Core Sub).
-Depending on the room treatment and other factors, it may be necessary to make the monitor darker or brighter than the neutral setting.
-A dead sounding room with a great deal of treatment might need a brighter setting than a lively room with many reflective surfaces.
-Musical styles and program material may also affect the choice of sound balance as well as personal preference.
+The sound balance, or tilt filter, represents a refined way to affect the overall tone of the speaker.
+Depending on the room treatment among other factors, it may be necessary to make the loudspeaker darker or brighter than the normal setting.
+A dead sounding room with a great deal of treatment might need a brighter setting than a live room with many reflective surfaces.

-What this filter actually does is to tilt the entire spectrum by 1.5 dB at either end, using minimal phase filter to either brighten or darken the overall response.
-This minimal filter alters the tonality without inducing audible phase anomalies, thereby maximising the linearity of the monitor.
+What this filter actually does is tilt the entire spectrum by 1,5 dB at either end using minimal phase or linear phase filters to either brighten or darken the overall response.
+This minimal filter alters the tonality without inducing audible phase anomalies, thereby maximizing the linearity of the loudspeaker.

 If you have positioned your speakers within 50cm of a back wall boundary, the position switch should be placed in the “Wall” setting.
 This will help with anomalies created by reflections coming off the back wall, especially in the lower frequencies.
 If your speakers are placed further than 50cm from any wall surface, use the “Free” setting.